Tomato cut in half to remove tomato seeds

 Can I Save Seeds from Store-Bought Tomatoes?

 Yes, but there are some considerations.
 Many store-bought tomatoes are hybrids, meaning their seeds may not produce plants that are identical to the parent.
 Additionally, store tomatoes may be treated to prevent germination.
 If you want to save seeds from a store tomato, choose an organic, heirloom variety for the best results.
+If you decide to grow them, here’s exactly how to get the best results from seed.

 How Long Do Saved Tomato Seeds Last?